svregala/Leetcode-Solutions/README.md

-These are solutions to solved leetcode problems.
+These are my own solutions to solved leetcode problems.

 The posted solutions are for the following problems:
    1. Two Sum